 Yes, data science is challenging, and the endless pace of technology can make things even more complicated.
 But BI has been around long enough to establish the best practices and strategic approaches that provide real returns.

 Having this big-picture overview of common pitfalls is a good place to start.
 From here, you can begin considering your goals, getting your team together, and deciding which internal and external data is needed.

 Ultimately, think everything through carefully, knowing that BI tools achieve results only when implemented correctly.
-Steering clear of these major pitfalls means you’re already ahead of the competition.
+Steering clear of these common business intelligence mistakes means you’re already ahead of the competition.

 And if you’d like a little help getting your data project off on the right foot, check out our 5-day Insight Snapshot.
 It’s a fast and low-cost way to determine if analytics is right for you, and where to focus your efforts.